 Trained as a social worker, “Bene,” as she is commonly referred to, entered politics in 1983 as a member of the Rio de Janeiro city government.
-She was elected to the Brazilian congress in 1991 and senate in 1995.
+She was elected to the Brazilian Congress in 1991 and the Senate in 1995.
 In 1998, she was deputy governor for the state of Rio de Janeiro.
-In 2004, she became Federal Secretary for Social Services and later occupying a similar position in the state government of Rio de Janeiro.
+In 2004, she became Federal Secretary for Social Services and later occupied a similar position in the state government of Rio de Janeiro.

-Da Silva worked as a teacher and social worker before pursing her political career.
-Once in office, she championed the cause of Afro-Brazilian women in particular, seeking to raise awareness not only about their actual condition but also about their contribution to Brazilian history and society.
-In efforts to raise recognition about Brazilian black history, da Silva was a force behind the establishment of the National Awareness day of Black Consciousness, celebrating Zumbi dos Palmares, the Afro-Brazilian hero.
+Da Silva worked as a teacher and social worker before pursuing her political career.
+Once in office, she championed the cause of Afro-Brazilian women in particular, seeking to raise awareness about their actual condition and their contribution to Brazilian history and society.
+In efforts to increase recognition of Brazilian Black history, da Silva was a force behind the establishment of the National Awareness Day of Black Consciousness, celebrating Zumbi dos Palmares, the Afro-Brazilian hero.

 Benedita da Silva’s remarkable and inspirational life has been chronicled in print and on film.
 Her memoir Benedita da Silva: An Afro-Brazilian Woman’s Story of Politics and Love was published in 1997, and a documentary, Nasci Mulher Negra, was released in 2000.